harou24/backend-test/README.md

 - [Git](https://git-scm.com/downloads)

 ## Tasks
-The frontend team needs to have a CRUD api to manage the breeds of pets.
+you are a backend developer in a pet food startup.
+A new functionality will be implemented, we want to be able to easily manage the breeds of dogs and cats that are registered in the database in our back office, you must implement a CRUD api to manage the breeds of pets.
 The breeds are stored in a CSV file located at `./breeds.csv`. the aim of this test is to demonstrate backend development skills using the Go programming language.
 The application implements a simple REST API for managing resources you are free to take initiatives and make improvements to the codebase.
 Have fun and good luck!

 ### you need to implement the following tasks:
-- database migrations using the `database_actions` directory.
+- create a new table in the core database to store the breeds of pets, to do this you must create a new migration file in the `database_actions` directory.
+- store the breeds of pets in the database (list of breeds are on `breeds.csv`).
-- CRUD functionality for the breeds resource regarding the `breeds.csv` file.
+- implement CRUD functionality for the breeds resource (GET, POST, PUT, DELETE).
 - search functionality to filter breeds based on pet characteristics (weight and species).